-The reality, however, is that it can be tedious and time consuming to manually build your list (especially if you have to source the leads yourself, without any marketing support).
+The reality, however, is that it can be tedious and time-consuming to manually build your list (especially if you have to source the leads yourself without any marketing support).
 Fortunately, there are plenty of tools out there to help you.

 Customer Data Platforms

-You can also build targeted lists using over 50 different criteria, and get into the nitty gritty by profiling target accounts based on their technology stack.
+You can also build targeted lists using over 50 different criteria and get into the nitty gritty by profiling target accounts based on their technology stack.

 You can also use a tool like Mention, which alerts you to social media mentions of your prospect’s company.
-This knowledge will help you generate material for your exchanges—for instance, you can incorporate a congratulatory message on a recent company milestone into your outreach email for an extra touch of personalization.
+This knowledge will help you generate material for your exchanges.
+For instance, you can incorporate a congratulatory message on a recent company milestone into your outreach email for an extra touch of personalization.

 Once you’ve extracted all the names, load them into a spreadsheet or CRM, and begin searching for contact info.

-Prioritize Your High Value Targets
+Prioritize Your High-Value Targets

 How to Start Sales Prospecting

-Before you dive in, however, it’s important to first identify the right networking events.
+Before you dive in, however, it’s important first to identify the right networking events.
 Make sure the topic of the event is actually relevant to your industry, as well as your ideal customer.

 Referrals & Intros

 Referrals and intros are another excellent sales prospecting technique.
 Because successful prospecting (and—you can argue—sales in general) is really just relationship building, it helps to get a leg up in the form of an introduction or referral.
-These can be super informal, but tremendously effective.
+These can be super informal but tremendously effective.
 All it takes is one of your contacts shooting a quick email or LinkedIn message to someone in their network, and you’ve got a potentially warm lead just waiting to be qualified.

 Folks tend to trust what others are saying about you more than anything you’re saying about yourself—even if you have the snazziest copy and an excellent pitch.
-Just look how critical online reviews are.
+Just look at how critical online reviews are.
 Needless to say, having a third party vouch for you will put you ahead of the competition.

 Trade Shows & Conferences

 Quiz time!
-Would you rather buy from someone who speaks only about their product or service, or someone who can also speak to the latest trends and challenges in your industry?
+Would you rather buy from someone who speaks only about their product or service or someone who can also speak to the latest trends and challenges in your industry?
 Who would you trust has a better idea of your particular pain points?
 After all, anyone can do their homework on a company, but it takes concentrated effort to gain the knowledge to speak as an authority on a particular industry.

 Few people enjoy receiving cold calls, especially if they aren’t relevant and don’t speak to their particular needs.
-Warm calls, however, enable you to connect people who have already demonstrated an interest in what you have to offer.
+Warm calls, however, enable you to connect with people who have already demonstrated an interest in what you have to offer.
 You’re not just punching in any old phone number; you’re reaching out to people who are likely to be a good fit for your product.